adrian154/blog/public/blogposts/rubiks/blogpost.md

 # The Laws of the Cube

 For a second, let's ignore orientation and think only about permutation.
+Suppose we kept track of the position of each cubie using a list of numbers $1$ through $20$.
+(This scheme is a tad stupid&mdash;a corner can never occupy a position normally occupied by an edge&mdash;but bear with me.)
+Mathematically, this list would be a permutation, since each value occurs exactly once.

+Permutations have an interesting property called parity.
+Just like integers, every permutation can be classified as odd or even.

 # Exploiting Symmetry